Gyeeta/gyeeta/SECURITY.md

 ## Supported Versions

-We support the last 2 major release versions for fixing any Security vulnerabilities.
+We support the last 2 release versions for fixing any Security vulnerabilities.

 ## Reporting a Vulnerability